traviszuleger/mysql-contexts/README.md

 As you can see, nullable types, as defined in the database, have "?" appended after their property key in the interface.
 This isn't important, but can definitely stump you later on if you don't define it correctly.

-## Creating your SQL context for chinook.dbo.Customer
+## Creating your SQL context for chinook

 In the last section, we created an interface for our Chinook database table, "Customer".
 Now we will create a Table Context to provide an interface to our Table.